 Independent configuration sets

-Model referencing has some limitations relating to features such as simulation modes, masking, and debugging.
+Model references have requirements and limitations relating to features such as reusability, simulation modes, masking, and debugging.

 When you model a reusable component as a referenced model, to configure each instance of the component to use different values for block parameters, create model arguments.